markTward/gocloud/README.md

 Test docker images as part of CI/CD
 Deployment to k8s cluster
-Transition to Travis CI for building PR merge targets
+Transition to Travis CI for building PR merge targets Split apart grpc and restapi into different repos